 Power usage always seems to creep up on you.
-I never realize that I’ve spent several hundred dollars on cooling my house until I get the bill.
+I never realize that I’d spent several hundred dollars on cooling my house until I get the bill.
 The same thing happens in circuits.
-The primary ICs are already pulling tons of Watts, so who cares if you put in a low wattage fan.
-Well, if your application is low power, the extra draw could mean a much shorter battery life.
+The primary ICs are already pulling tons of Watts, so who cares if you put in a low-wattage fan?
+Well, if your application is low-power, the extra draw could mean a much shorter battery life.

 Some designers have the privilege of using as much space as they need.
 Unfortunately, I am not one of them.
-Space is a precious commodity on most of my projects.
-This means that I need to minimize space consuming cooling components, like fans, to make room for circuits.
+Space is a precious commodity in most of my projects.
+This means that I need to minimize space-consuming cooling components, like fans, to make room for circuits.

 Passive cooling systems use natural phenomena to cool down boards, meaning they don’t need any more power to work.
 They’re also generally smaller than systems, though that can vary based on which design you choose.

-Heat sinks look cool and well help keep your PCB cool too.
+Heat sinks look cool and will help keep your PCB cool too.

-Natural Convection/Heat Sinks - Natural convection is what it sounds like.
+Natural Convection/PCB Heat Sinks - Natural convection is what it sounds like.
 While you don’t necessarily have to use heat sinks to take advantage of this, they are well suited to it.
 When arranged correctly, heat sinks can use the natural airflow to dissipate heat without using power.
-If you want to design the optimal heat sink you’ll need to crunch a few numbers to get efficient airflow and minimize the boundary layer.
-This solution is extremely simple but takes up more space than other passive approaches.
+If you want to design the optimal PCB heat sink you’ll need to crunch a few numbers to get efficient airflow and minimize the boundary layer.
+This solution is extremely simple but takes up more space than other passive heat dissipation.

 Heat Exchangers - Heat exchangers are often used in conventional AC units.
 They use a refrigerant and a vaporization/condensation cycle to transfer heat from one area to another.
 In PCBs, there are two main types of heat exchangers: heat pipes and cold plates.
 The main difference between these is the form factor; heat pipes are thin and cold plates are wide.
 This kind of system can be very small, and it transfers heat efficiently.
 It also has a low chance of failure since it is a self-contained system with no mechanical.